theisolinearchip/flipperzero_stuff/applications/multi_converter/README.md

 # MultiConverter

-An expanded version of my previous __Dec/Hex Converter__, this time allowing more units and a _(probably poorly designed from a design-point-of-view)_ selector mode to swap between different unit groups.
+An expanded version of my previous __Dec/Hex Converter__, this time allowing more units and a _(probably poorly made from a design-point-of-view)_ selector mode to swap between different unit groups.

 I wrote it with the idea of _expanding the unit list_ on mind, so adding new ones it's a matter of increasing an array of constants + defining the proper conversion functions.

-(Actually the whole project is more about making "the framework" to add the units rather than providing _ALL_ of them : D)
+(Actually the whole project is more about "making the framework" rather than providing _ALL_ of the possible units : D)

 ## Current conversions